datadryad/dryad-app/documentation/dash2_local_testing_setup.md

 ## Notes about Rubocop, .ruby-version, Bundler and Rake

 One component of the test suite runs Rubocop which is a style and convention checker.
-It uses a configuration file to allow modifications to its generally very strict checking.
+It uses a configuration file to allow modifications to its generally very strict (and sometimes unintelligent) checking.
 It also makes changes to its software and configuration on a fairly frequent basis.
-Different versions of Rubocop or for different target Ruby versions will bring up different suggestions.
+Different versions of Rubocop or for different target Ruby versions will bring up different suggestions or even bring in Rubocop configuration syntax changes.
+We've also tried to keep rubocop versions the same across different components as there is some inheritance of settings.

-Because it
+You will probably want to run Rubocop outside of the test suite but use the same environment settings as used by the test suite.
+It's very common to run *rubocop -a* which will auto-fix (mostly) clear-cut conventions such as spacing irregularities or similar items.
+It's also nice to be able to fix problems and re-run rubocop separately from running the tests, iterating until all style suggestions are fixed or acknowledged.

+By appending *bundle exec* to a Ruby command in context of an application (or gem or engine), it runs that command in the environment defined for use by that application.
+It uses the external gems (libraries) and versions indicated in the Gemfile, pulled in by dependencies and locked in place by the Gemfile.lock.
+It should keep some random problems from occuring because of version differences between a gem locally instaled on the computer and an application-specific gem.

+The hidden .ruby-version file in the root of an application (or engine or gem) does something a little similar to Bundler but instead of locking a known set of gems and versions in place, it tells the version of Ruby that the application expects to use.
+Software such as rbenv or rvm will read this file and can do things such as automatically switching to using that version of Ruby when cd-ing to that directory (or prompting to install the expected version of Ruby).
+Also, some IDEs will look at the file for tailoring suggestions to a specific version of Ruby.

+Rake is a way to define utility or other tasks that might be run (note the similar name to Make).
+The default task for our components is to run tests.
+You can define other rake tasks and specify a task when running Rake to do other things.